The Ghosts of Breckon Ridge

-“The thief has single Phoebe and her friend out, he’ll rob them.”
+“The thief has singled Phoebe and her friend out; he’s planning to rob them.”

 Loric grabbed Brannon’s arm.
 “Wait, we don’t know that.”

-“He’s a thief, they have money, he will rob them,” Brannon maintained.
+“He’s a thief, they have money, he’ll rob them,” Brannon maintained.

 “If we break cover, they’ll know we are on to them.”